Shop Subscribe

 Quiet Spaces

 This may sound counter-intuitive when setting up an active makerspace, but you want to think about some places within the room where students can escape from the inevitable noise.
 Students on the autism spectrum may be particularly sensitive to sound.
-Providing sound-dampening barriers, noise-cancelling headphones, and opportunities for regular breaks are great strategies to support those students with sensory issues.
+Providing sound-dampening barriers, noise-canceling headphones, and opportunities for regular breaks are great strategies to support those students with sensory issues.

 Building the Right Makerspace for Your Students